Toolbox Talks: Topics For Mental Health

 You don’t have to be a mental health expert to support someone who is struggling with their mental health.
 Why not look out for them by sitting down with them and listening to what they have to say without judging?
 Keeping your questions open-ended can also help to gain a better understanding of how someone’s feeling.

-Find out more about how to talk to someone about their mental health here.
+Please find out more about how to talk to someone about their mental health here.

 Looking after yourself